aishanawaz6/Restaurant-Menu-Scraper/README.md

 ## Why Use the Restaurant Menu Scraper

 - **Time-Saving:** Manual data extraction is time-consuming.
-Our script automates the process, allowing you to focus on more important tasks.
+This script automates the process, allowing you to focus on more important tasks.

 - **Data Accuracy:** Eliminate the risk of human error.
 The script ensures accurate and consistent data extraction.